Ludusamo/ludusamo.github.io/README.md

 gather any more mana for a little bit (AKA through his and his opponent's attacking turns).

 Gameplay:
+	WASD to move characters.
+	Mouse to Interact with Buttons.
+	J to Interact with NPC's.

 	First Screen: Story
 		The first screen you load into is the story screen.
 Feel free to wait for all of the text that will eventually pass through, but if you don't feel like it, I will leave